Avoriaz International Fantastic Film Festival: Style

 In comparison to the more traditional approach of the Paris International Festival of Fantastic and Science-Fiction Film, Avoriaz made a concerted effort to distance itself from the genre's exploitation roots, with Chouchan saying "We couldn't just have the upteenth film with Vincent Price or Christopher Lee [...]
 There had to be a new fantastique."

 From the beginning, Brémond had promoted Avoriaz by gifting all-inclusive holidays to popular singers and actors in exchange for publicity shots, and a similar practice was used for the festival itself.
 Unlike Sitges, Avoriaz actively courted celebrity jurors with art or mainstream cinema credentials, which was as much an effort to legitimize the genre as it was a nudge to mass media.
 By Chouchan's own retrospective admission, Avoriaz was an image-conscious and exclusive affair, with few members of the public allowed within the festival's perimeter, although it was partly due to the resort's limited capacity.
 This led to accusations of manufactured elitism from both special and general interest publications, such as the Cahiers du Cinéma and L'Express.

 Lucio Fulci, an Italian director whose career straddled the line between mainstream and exploitation cinema, said: "[In Paris] the public was really sympathetic, with a sweet smell of weed. [...]
 Whereas in Avoriaz, it was very snobbish, many people didn't care about anything."

 The inaugural Grand Prix, awarded to Steven Spielberg's Duel in his first award win for a longform feature, did much to establish the festival's credibility when the director rose to international fame in the following years.
 Spielberg would return in 1977 to serve as jury president, a position he would not accept again until the 2013 Festival de Cannes.

 While its palmares was generally regarded as being of a high quality, the event's overtures towards cinema auteurs sometimes exposed a gap between the films it showcased and the expectations of the cultural establishment it courted.
-Hollywood actress and Avoriaz juror Leslie Caron expressed outrage at The Texas Chainsaw Massacre, which made its belated appearance at the 1976 festival due to censorship issues, calling it "beastly, vile and dehumanizing".
+Hollywood actress and Avoriaz juror Leslie Caron expressed outrage at The Texas Chain Saw Massacre, which made its belated appearance at the 1976 festival due to censorship issues, calling it "beastly, vile and dehumanizing".
 The star-studded jury, which also included Sergei Bondarchuk, Eugène Ionesco, Agnès Varda, Jacques Tati, Iannis Xenakis and president Michaelangelo Antonioni, refused to award the Grand Prize that year on the basis on an excessively weak selection.
-The Texas Chainsaw Massacre took the Critics' Prize.
+The Texas Chain Saw Massacre took the Critics' Prize.
 In 1985, popular actor Michel Blanc—who was a festival guest but not a jury member—publicly and repeatedly lambasted The Terminator, calling it "a harrowingly dumb film".
 The film still won the Grand Prize and the French market ended up contributing a disproportionate amount to its worldwide gross.